alloc/indo/docs/using-a-temporary-fork.md

 4. Done!

 Then, other developers can clone your monorepo and run `indo`, which clones `vendor/lodash` for them automatically.
-For more info, please see ["Bootstrap Your Packages"](./bootstrap.md).
+For more info, please see ["Get Started"](./get-started.md).